 6. Be cautious with personal information and never provide sensitive details unless you initiated the contact with a verified organisation.

-8. Educate yourself regularly about new phishing techniques and stay informed about current scams targeting your area or industry.
+8. Educate yourself regularly about new phishing techniques and stay informed about current scams that target your area or industry.

 10. Report phishing attempts to relevant authorities and your IT department to help protect others and improve security measures.